-A student may add or drop a course each semester until the deadline listed in the Graduate College Calendar available at calendars.illinois.edu/list/524.
+A student may add or drop a course each semester until the deadline listed in the Graduate College Calendar.
 The graduate student should discuss any intent to add or drop a substantive course with the faculty advisor before the action is taken.
 The course instructor should be consulted if appropriate, but in many cases this is not necessary.
 Before the add/drop deadline, students may add and drop courses themselves online.
 After the deadline, the student must ask the Graduate Program Coordinator for assistance.